LucaPizzagalli/lucapizzagalli.com/src/blog/maximum-ikelihood/maximum-likelihood.md

 <span style="font-size: 0.8em;">beautiful shape, you take a better look and, uh, did you see it?
 Was she staring at you?
 Naaah, you're</span>
 <span style="font-size: 0.7em;"> imagining it.
 It's all in your mind.
 You would like to, that's why.
 But you're daydreaming.
 She was </span>
 <span style="font-size: 0.6em;">probably contemplating the trash can behind you.
 Still, you have a stupid smile on your face now, and, </span>
 <span style="font-size: 0.5em;">hey!
 She's smiling back!
-You bravely break the ice, ok, you clumsily break the ice, but it doesn't matter, you're talking not.
+You bravely break the ice, ok, you clumsily break the ice, but it doesn't matter, you're talking now.
 At first things were a bit awkward, then it all magically started to go smoothly, </span>
 <span style="font-size: 0.4em;">and now, you can feel the tension growing.
 You know it's your opportunity, you know you have to take the initiative, you just don't know exactly how. </span>
 <span style="font-size: 0.3em;">You finally take your chances, you make your move and </span>you compute mean, median, mode and all the moments.